 S&P 500 Yearly Seasonal Pattern Since 1957

-The height of the green bar on the chart indicates that, on average since 1957, the S&P 500 has closed 1.47% higher in December.
-The red line shows that, also on average since 1957, the S&P 500 has posted a positive monthly close 73% of the time, its highest incidence of a positive close for any month during this period.
+The height of the green bar on the chart indicates that, on average since 1957, the S&P 500 has closed 1.46% higher in December.
+The red line plots SPX’s monthly closing levels thus far this year, showing that the 2018 annual trend has actually moved inversely to its seasonal norm.